shrysr/hugo-sr/content/about.md

 has been many years since I logged into these sites.

-## Uses {#uses}
+## Uses {#about-uses}

-A non exhaustive list of 'stuff' that I use, more for amusement and assessment than anything else.
+A non exhaustive list of ‘stuff’ that I use, more for amusement and assessment than anything else.

+Emacs is of course one of the main 'computer interfaces' that I use.

 While I like the concept of Open source software and dislike my dependence on expensive Apple products - I also grudgingly admit that they work rather well for my personal needs.
 It is a non-trivial challenge for folks who are not entirely software engineers or geeks to setup and maintain a Linux/FOSS system for daily use.

-I did have a number of things routed through Emacs and Org mode, but while these tools work well for work in isolation, it becomes a little complex to collaborate with folks.

-Hardware
+### Hardware {#hardware}

+-   Mac Mini M4 64 GB (main)
-: -   Macbook Pro 2018 15"
+-   Macbook Pro 2018 15" (Not used much anymore)
-    -   Asus ProArt 27"
+-   Ipad Air (M3) - Primarily used for reading and watching videos.
+-   LG DualUP
 -   Logitech M570 mouse
 -   Keyboardio Model 100 keyboard
-    -   Keyboardio Atreus
+-   Keyboardio Atreus (not used as much)
 -   Also tend to play

-Software and Services
+### Software and Services {#software-and-services}

-: -   Emacs
+-   Emacs
 -   Fastmail : Mu4e in Emacs for email and the Fastmail apps.
 -   DevonThink Pro
 -   Instapaper (cancelled for Reader Pro.
 Still used to email articles)
 -   Spotify
 -   Readwise and Reader
 -   Beorg (mobile org mode tasks)
+-   Working Copy (for git based sync of my notes repo)